Getting started

 - another block with [[ref]] and #tag

 There are no id:: lines, no UUIDs, no HTML comments.
-When you save

-and reopen the TUI, outl matches each block back to its sidecar entry
+When you save and reopen the TUI, outl matches each block back to its sidecar entry and rebuilds the op log.

 Next steps